 Joshua J. Davis, MACJ

-PhD Student
+PhD Candidate

-Joshua J. Davis (Josh) is a PhD student at Texas State University and a policing scholar.
+Joshua J. Davis (Josh) is a PhD candidate at Texas State University and a policing scholar.
 He has a decade of experience working in law enforcement, having served as a patrol officer, school resource officer (SRO), investigator, truancy officer, and college security officer.

 Areas of Research

-Josh researches and analyzes various aspects of policing, including officer perceptions in rural and community policing, police culutre, and police training.
+Josh researches and analyzes various aspects of policing, including officer perceptions in rural and community policing, police culture, and police training.
 His work aims to contribute to the improvement of law enforcement practices and policies.

 Please use the link below to learn more about Josh’s research agenda, current projects, and previous grant work.